FlameAIStudio/NewYearCountdown/Projects/Antigravity/README.md

-#🎆 New Year Countdown 2026 - Anti-Gravity🎆
+## **🎆 New Year Countdown 2026 — Anti-Gravity 🎆**

 An interactive, gravity-defying countdown experience designed to celebrate the transition into 2026.
 This project uses a custom particle system and HTML5 Canvas to create a visually stunning and playful animation.

 ## Features